 larval aquatic insects, invertebrates

-The slimy sculpin is a common inhabitant of many coldwater streams in northeast Iowa.
-With only one exception, collections made in Iowa before 1969 reported only slimy sculpin.
-Noting the difficulty in distinguishing between the two species, it seems likely that past surveys probably contained both slimy and mottled sculpins.
+The Slimy Sculpin is a common inhabitant of many coldwater streams in northeast Iowa.
+With only one exception, collections made in Iowa before 1969 reported only Slimy Sculpin.
+Noting the difficulty in distinguishing between Slimy and Mottled Sculpins, it seems likely that past surveys probably contained both species.

 The head and anterior body are flattened dorso-ventrally with the posterior body and caudal peduncle compressed laterally.
 The mouth is terminal with numerous teeth in narrow bands on the upper and lower jaws.
 It has two-lobed, narrowly-connected dorsal fins.
 The frontal dorsal fin has 7 to 9 soft spines and the second lobe has 16 to 18 rays.
 The anal fin has 11 to 13 rays; the pelvic fins are thoracic with a single spine and 3 pelvic rays.
 The pectoral fin contains 13 to 14 rays.
 Scales are absent and the lateral line is incomplete, ending under the second dorsal fin.
 The head, back and sides are olive-brown with dark mottling.
 The lower region of the head and belly are lighter to whitish.
 Specimens rarely exceed 4 inches in length.